EfficientViT: Multi-Scale Linear Attention for High-Resolution Dense Prediction: Experiments

-We conduct ablation study experiments on Cityscapes to study the effectiveness of two key design components of our lightweight MSA module, i.e., multi-scale learning and global attention.
+We conduct ablation study experiments on Cityscapes to study the effectiveness of two key design components of our EfficientViT module, i.e., multi-scale learning and global attention.
 To eliminate the impact of pre-training, we train all models from random initialization.
 In addition, we rescale the width of the models so that they have the same \#MACs.
 The results are summarized in Table~\ref{tab:ablation}.
 We can see that removing either global attention or multi-scale learning will significantly hurt the performances.
 It shows that all of them are essential for achieving a better trade-off between performance and efficiency.

-\paragraph{Backbone Performance on ImageNet.} To understand the effectiveness of EfficientViT's backbone in image classification, we train our models on ImageNet following the standard training strategy (300 epochs with random initialization, no knowledge distillation).
+\paragraph{Backbone Performance on ImageNet.} To understand the effectiveness of EfficientViT's backbone in image classification, we train our models on ImageNet following the standard training strategy.
 We summarize the results and compare our models with SOTA image classification models in Table~\ref{tab:imagenet}.

-Though EfficientViT is designed for semantic segmentation, it achieves highly competitive performances on ImageNet.
-In particular, EfficientViT-B3 obtains 84.2 top1 accuracy on ImageNet, providing +0.2 accuracy gain over EfficientNet-B6 and 7.9x speedup.
+Though EfficientViT is designed for high-resolution dense prediction, it achieves highly competitive performances on ImageNet classification.
+In particular, EfficientViT-L2-r384 obtains 86.0 top1 accuracy on ImageNet, providing +0.3 accuracy gain over EfficientNetV2-L and 2.6x speedup on A100 GPU.